Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

 # quotation was broken but fix now dont know why

 # sales count is broken but other is completely fine for some reason figure it out tommorow redo the vid

+# sales update is broken for some reason so i will go bavk  a commit to see what happens